Dealer

 8 min.

-Sous-vide cooking is a gentle way to prepare meat, fish, and vegetables.
+Sous-vide cooking is a temperate way of cooking meat, fish and vegetables.

-The term comes from French and means “under vacuum.”
-That describes the method exactly: In sous-vide cooking, you vacuum-seal the ingredients and cook them in a water bath or steamer at low temperatures.
-Depending on the type of ingredients, the cooking process for airtight-sealed meals takes anywhere from about one to 24 hours—and the results are impressive.
-Thanks to the low heat and gentle cooking process, you can enjoy rich flavors and be assured that the nutrients are preserved to the fullest.
-We'll show you how to cook vegetables, fish, and meat using the sous-vide method.
+The term comes from French and literally means ‘under vacuum’.
+This describes the method accurately: when cooking sous-vide, you vacuum-seal the ingredients and cook them in a bain marie or steam at low temperatures.
+Depending on the ingredients, the food in its airtight packaging takes from about one to 24 hours to cook and the results are astounding.
+Due to the low heat and the gentle cooking process, you can enjoy intense flavours and look forward to the optimum amount of nutrients.
+We reveal how you can cook vegetables, fish and meat sous-vide.

 Sous-vide cooking preserves nutrients

-It is a cooking method for food connoisseurs that best preserves the texture and flavor of the food
+It is a cooking method for gourmets that perfectly preserves the texture and flavour of the food

-By vacuum-sealing the food and cooking it in a water bath, you can achieve professional results
+By vacuum-sealing the food and cooking it in a bain-marie, you can achieve professional results

 origin